This article is part of the Ultimate Guide to Knee Pain Relief.

 Meniscus tears can appear in patients from their mid-teens to much older.
 This injury can be associated with ACL tears, but isolated tears where no other ligaments are injured are possible.
 Oftentimes meniscus tears are caused by a traumatic injury, especially in younger, more active patients.
 It can be a fall or a direct blow to the knee, but more often tied to twisting and pivoting movements.
 Some patients do not remember a traumatic event at all, and it simply develops over time.

 The recovery time for a meniscus tear depends on the specific procedure needed.
 For patients who undergo arthroscopy to clean out the tear (debridement) and a repair is not needed, recovery takes about 6-12 weeks to return to normal activity.
-For patients who need a repair of their meniscus, we take it a little more slowly, and that recovery could be at least 3-4 months or longer, depending on the patient.
+For patients who need a repair of their meniscus, recovery can be a bit slower, lasting as long as 3-4 months or longer, depending on the patient.

 4. Ligament Injuries

-Dr. Anderson: The most common ligament injury that I see is an MCL (medial collateral ligament) injury.
+One of the most common ligament injuries that IBJI doctors see is an MCL (medial collateral ligament) injury.
 Typically, these injuries stem from a specific traumatic event, like a direct blow, fall, or a twisting injury.
 Similarly, ACL (anterior cruciate ligament) injuries are usually caused by a traumatic event, however, the majority of ACL injuries actually stem from non-contact events, like cutting, pivoting, or twisting.
 Some patients describe a ‘popping’ sound or feeling with an ACL tear.

 For ACL injuries, typically patients will experience swelling very quickly within a day or so.
 In most cases patients with an MCL injury can do some weight-bearing, though they can benefit from a brace or immobilizer for some additional support.
 ACL injuries typically render patients unable to bear any weight at the time of the injury.